FedeDC512/asp-calendar/README.md

 - **Responsive Design:** The application is optimized for mobile viewing, ensuring that users can manage their bookings and rentals from any device.

 - **User Roles:** The application supports different user roles (admin and regular users), with specific permissions for each, ensuring secure and controlled access to functionality.
+Regular users can move and delete only the events they have created themselves, while admins have the ability to move and delete any events, regardless of the creator.

 - **AJAX Integration:** The application uses AJAX for dynamic content updates without the need to reload the page, improving the user experience.